Residentie Orkest at the Concertgebouw

 Piano: Denis Kozhukhin

-Master pianist Denis Kozhukhin's vibrant and sensitive account of Rachmaninov's Rhapsody on a Theme of Paganini, combined with Mendelssohn's sunny "Italian" symphony, will make for an energetic Sunday morning.
+Master pianist Denis Kozhukhin in a lively and sensitive rendition of Rachmaninov's Rhapsody on a theme by Paganini.
+Combined with Mendelssohn's sunny "Italian" symphony, this promises an energetic Sunday morning.

-Mendelssohn's Fourth Symphony, commonly known as "the Italian", grabs hold of its audience from the very first notes and doesn't let go.
-Its rhythmic drive combined with melodic splendour is irresistible.
-Mendelssohn composed the piece after a trip to Italy, where he said he had experienced the greatest joy of his life.
-The sun, nature and art overwhelmed the composer.
-He returned home brimming with energy, which he promptly channelled into a symphony.
+Mendelssohn's Fourth Symphony, nicknamed "the Italian," grabs the listener from the very first notes and does not let go.
+The rhythmic thrust combined with the melodic splendor is irresistible.
+Mendelssohn composed the piece after a trip through Italy, where he said he had felt the greatest joy of his life.
+The sun, nature, the art treasures: everything overwhelmed the composer.
+He came home with an enormous dose of energy, which he immediately converted into a symphony.